 Limit the Lattés

-Monday, it’s five dollars; then Tuesday it turns to ten; and by Friday you’re at $15.
-If you get a hot beverage even three days per week, that’s $60 per month.
+Monday, it’s five dollars; then Tuesday it turns to ten, and by Friday you’re at $15.
+If you get that hot beverage even three days per week, that’s $60 per month.
 Still think it’s worth it?
 By the end of the year, you would have spent over $700.
-Therefore, that five-dollar latte is not really five dollars, it’s more like a car payment – Keurig anyone?
+That $5 latte is not really only five dollars—it’s more like a car payment.
+Nespresso anyone?

 Get a Budget-Conscious Workout Routine

 It’s true, your health is your wealth.
 But that doesn’t mean you need to go broke to maintain it.
 Contrary to popular belief, there is a way to have a regular workout routine without spending the equivalent of a car payment on a membership every month.
-A long walk or a run outside could just save your wallet some stress.
-But, if in-studio work outs are more your speed, programs like Classpass are affordable, and plentiful.
+Taking up running in the warmer months could save your wallet some serious stress.
+Or try a streaming at-home workout service like Beachbody on-demand, for only $99 per year.
+If you absolutely must have that group vibe, programs like Classpass are affordable—and plentiful.

-Saving in small ways can take you far but having a plan for using the money saved to help pay down your student loan payments is even better.
-Visit our rate checker to see how much you could save by refinancing your student loans with Laurel Road and start getting your student loan repayment plan in order.
+Put these meaningful savings into action by having a solid plan for paying down your student loans.
+Visit our rate checker to see if you could save by refinancing your student loans with Laurel Road and start getting your student loan repayment plan in order.